m3g/ComplexMixtures.jl/docs/src/examples.md

 # [Example](@id examples)

+!!! note
+   At [this repository](https://github.com/m3g/ComplexMixturesExamples) various examples are available illustrating the execution and possibilities of the package.
+Here we discuss one of these examples in detail.

 The following examples consider a system composed a protein solvated by a mixture of water and glycerol, built with [Packmol](http://m3g.iqm.unicamp.br/packmol).
-The simulations were perfomed with [NAMD](https://www.ks.uiuc.edu/Research/namd/) with periodic boundary conditions and a NPT ensemble at room temperature and pressure.
+The simulations were performed with [NAMD](https://www.ks.uiuc.edu/Research/namd/) with periodic boundary conditions and a NPT ensemble at room temperature and pressure.
 Molecular pictures were produced with [VMD](https://www.ks.uiuc.edu/Research/vmd/) and plots were produced with [Julia](https://julialang.org)'s [Plots](http://docs.juliaplots.org/latest/) library.

 ```@raw html
 <center>